An EFT for anisotropic anti-ferromagnets: gapped Goldstones, pseudo-Goldstones, and phase transitions: The EFT

 \subsection{The simplest EFT: the isotropic case}

-Let us start by reviewing the construction of the standard EFT for anti-ferromagnets, which has been discussed, for example, in~\cite{chandra1990quantum,Burgess:1998ku,Pavaskar_2022}.
-We will go through this review rather thoroughly, in order to set the stage to the subsequent study, as well as highlight a few points which can make an easier connection between the high and low energy formalisms used to described anti-ferromagnets.
+Let us start by reviewing the construction of the standard EFT for antiferromagnets, which has been discussed, for example, in Refs.~\cite{chandra1990quantum,Burgess:1998ku,Pavaskar_2022}.
+We will go through this review rather thoroughly, in order to set the stage to the subsequent study, as well as highlight a few points which can make an easier connection between the high and low energy formalisms used to described antiferromagnets.

-At distances comparable to its lattice spacing, an anti-ferromagnet is essentially a collection of magnetic moments, which anti-align with respect to the neighboring ones.
+At distances comparable to its lattice spacing, an antiferromagnet is essentially a collection of magnetic moments, which antialign with respect to the neighboring ones.
 These magnetic moments typically arise from the fundamental spin of the unpaired electrons localized around each atom of the crystal.
 The exchange and superexchange interactions between electrons pertaining to different atoms give rise to a coupling between these spins.
 The simplest example of a short distance Hamiltonian describing such a system is given by the Heisenberg model~\cite[e.g.,][]{lovesey},